-On January 1, 2018, we adopted Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers (Topic 606)", using the modified retrospective method applied to all contracts that were not completed contracts at the date of initial application.
+On January 1, 2018, the Company adopted ASC 606, "Revenue from Contracts with Customers," ("Topic 606") using the modified retrospective method applied to all contracts that were not completed contracts at the date of initial application.
 There was no impact on the opening accumulated deficit as of January 1, 2018 due to the adoption of Topic 606.
+Revenue is recognized when control of goods or services is transferred to the Company's customers, in an amount that reflects the consideration the Company expects to be entitled to in exchange for those goods or services.
+The Company's performance obligation is to provide on demand solutions to its customers by leveraging its proprietary technology and applying machine learning and advanced analytics to its massive data repository.
+The pricing for the customer contracts is based on usage, a monthly fee, or a combination of both.

 Revenue is generally recognized on (a) a transactional basis determined by the customers' usage, (b) a monthly fee or (c) a combination of both.
 Revenue pursuant to transactions determined by the customers' usage is recognized when the transaction is complete, and either party may terminate the transactional agreement at any time.
 Revenue pursuant to contracts containing a monthly fee is recognized ratably over the contract period, which is generally 12 months, and the contract shall automatically renew for additional, successive 12-month terms unless written notice of intent not to renew is provided by one party to the other at least 30 days or 60 days prior to the expiration of the then current term.
+The Company's revenue is recorded net of applicable sales taxes billed to customers.